 The 1800s were a unique time in Britain.
 The century began with the industrial revolution taking hold across the north of the country and ended with Queen Victoria leading the largest empire in the world’s history.

 The plot follows Margaret Hale, a wealthy southerner who moves to the industrial north.
-Stories about class and gender are a reoccurring theme, as is Britain’s increasingly dominant role in the world.
+Stories about class and gender are a recurring theme, as is Britain’s increasingly dominant role in the world.

 Are you getting fed up with shows set in Britain?
 Then let’s head to Turkey.
 Magnificent Century is about Suleiman the Magnificent, a 16th century Ottoman Sultan.